Ven0maus/UnitySpriteSplicer/README.md

 # UnitySpriteSplicer
-Slices a sprite into multiple square sprites, supports rotation and scaling
+Slices a sprite into multiple square sprites, supports positioning, rotation and scaling.

 # Usage
 ```csharp